odpi/egeria-docs/site/docs/types/4/0462-Governance-Action-Processes.md

 * *domainIdentifier* links the action to a specific [governance domain](/concepts/governance-domain).
 * *displayName* - human-readable name for messages and user interfaces.
 * *description* - description of the governance action that is taken.
+* *requiredRequestParameters* - lists the required request parameters that should be supplied by the caller when the governance action type is used to initiate an engine action, along with its description.
+* *producedActionTargets* - lists the required action targets that should be supplied by the caller when the governance action type is used to initiate an engine action, along with its description.
+* *producedRequestParameters* - lists the required request parameters that should be supplied by the caller when the governance action type is used to initiate an engine action, along with its description.
+* *producedActionTargets* - lists the required action targets that should be supplied by the caller when the governance action type is used to initiate an engine action, along with its description.
-* *producedGuards* - lists the possible guards produced by the called governance service when it completes.
+* *producedGuards* - lists the possible guards produced by the called governance service when it completes along with a description of the guard.
 This is used to help the individual/tool to understand the possible outcomes.
 * *waitTime* - the minimum number of minutes that the engine action should wait before starting.

 ## GovernanceActionExecutor relationships